aurzenligl/study/python-melina/README.txt

 [header]
 /// pdmeta: 2.2, domain: asf, product: okas, release: aoka, version: 1022.3, revision: $Revision$

+[add demo documentation]
+present all features in one .meta file

 [reciprocity tests]
 check if all meta/xml inputs parse/generate the same way to/from meta/xml